 importantly, it was designed throughout to be paranoid about your data.

-An MCA machine-- most often but not always an IBM PS/2-- will halt when
+An MCA machine — most often but not always an IBM PS/2 — will halt

 during bus transmission of data.
 The machine is designed to fail so that